Our Group Board

 Last updated - 8 February 2019

 The Group Board is made up evenly from the former boards of Notting Hill Housing and Genesis Housing Association.
 It provides strategic direction and oversight to Notting Hill Genesis.

-The Board, chaired by Dipesh Shah OBE, is made up of professionals from outside the organisation, our own residents – one from each of Notting Hill and Genesis - and members of our Executive Board, bringing a wealth of wide-ranging experience.
+The Board, chaired on an interim basis by James Wardlaw, is made up of professionals from outside the organisation, our own residents – one from each of Notting Hill and Genesis - and members of our Executive Board, bringing a wealth of wide-ranging experience.
 The Chief Executive, Kate Davies, and the Executive Board ensure that the strategic direction provided by the Group Board is delivered.